Fire Stopping

 To ensure fire resistance is maintained, it’s important to fire-stop joints in fire-separating elements such as walls and floors.
 Any openings for pipes, cables, or other items that pass through fire-separating elements should be limited in number, kept small, and also fire-stopped.

 Fire-stopping materials must be reinforced with or supported by materials of limited combustibility if the span exceeds 100mm or if non-rigid materials are used (unless they passed satisfactory tests).
+For more information on fire stopping materials, check out our fire stopping services page.

 Types of Fire Stopping Measures